Manahoac: Language

 The language of the Manahoac is not known, although John Smith stated that they spoke a language different from that of the Monacan.
 Anthropologist James Mooney in 1894 suggested that the Manahoac spoke a Siouan language, based on his speculation that the town called Monasickapanough was related to Saponi.
 He also claimed that the town Monahassanugh was the same as the name Nahyssan, Hanohaskie (a variant spelling of a Saponi town), and Yesaⁿ (Yesaⁿ is the autonym of the Tutelo).
 His argument was based on the assumption that the initial syllable Mo-, Ma- was supposedly a Virginia Siouan morpheme meaning, "place, earth, country".
 More recently, Ives Goddard has pointed to problems with Mooney's claimed evidence and argued that it is more probable that these town names are from the Virginia Algonquian language, which was the language of John Smith's guides.
 Additionally one town appears to be from Algonquian pidgin.

 Because John Lederer stated that two of the tribes he listed spoke the same language, Mooney assumed Lederer's Managog was a misspelled Monahoac, and that Monahoac and Saponi must be the two tribes with a common language.
 The common language may, in fact, be Virginia Siouan, which was used as a lingua franca spoken by both Siouan and Iroquoian peoples.
 Thus, Mooney's interpretation is not supported by the primary sources.
-It may also be possible that the Manahoac were a group of peoples who spoke more than one language for trade reasons.
+The Manahoac likely spoke multiple languages for trade reasons.